jens-limbach/SSv2-custom-sample-object/README.md

 ```
 ## Configuration

-6. Enter in the terminal to add some additional features to our project:
+6. Open the terminal and use the following commands to add some additional features to our project:

 ```cds add hana```